 While resistant to heat and stains, stainless steel is vulnerable to dents if heavy objects are dropped on it, and scuffs and scratches will build up over time.
-For some, this will add character to a well-used kitchen; for others, this will only diminish the look.
+For some, this will add character to a well-used kitchen; this will only diminish the look for others.

 These aren’t the cheapest worktops, with prices between £40–£90 PSF.

-Laminate worktops cover a range of styles, colours and effects, though the basic elements are a layer of chipboard which is fused at high temperatures and pressures to a plastic laminate coating, hence the name.
+Laminate worktops cover various styles, colours and effects.
+However, the basic elements are a layer of chipboard fused at high temperatures and pressures to a plastic laminate coating, hence the name.

 Laminates are fully resistant to water, meaning they’ll last a long time, and can be cleaned really easily in case of accidental spillage.
 You can also choose a laminate to match your kitchen, with both matt and gloss finishes available.

 It’s not all plain sailing, however.
-Laminates are susceptible to damage from heat, heavy impacts and sharp objects will leave fairly visible scratch marks.
-This may shorten the life cycle of your laminate worktop and mean a replacement is required sooner than you would like.
+Laminates are susceptible to heat, heavy impacts, and sharp objects will leave fairly visible scratch marks.
+This may shorten your laminate worktop's life cycle and mean a replacement is required sooner than you would like.

 Wait a minute.
 A glass worktop?
-Although not the most obvious material, glass makes a fine choice with many positive characteristics in terms of style and utility.
+Although not the most obvious material, glass makes a fine choice with many positive characteristics in style and utility.

 Let's start with style.
 Who do you know with a glass worktop?
 Exactly, no-one.
 Going for glass is a bold choice but one that will certainly pay off.
 The smooth, silky, shimmering look of a glass worktop will wow any guests.

-You can choose from a variety of colours and styles to suit your unique tastes.
+You can choose from various colours and styles to suit your unique tastes.
 Glass worktops are put through various processes to toughen them and make them resistant to heat and impact.
 Naturally, these worktops are completely resistant to water and very easy to clean.
-Any standard glass cleaner will suffice for cleaning this style of the worktop.
+Any standard glass cleaner will suffice for cleaning this style of worktop.

 While they are toughened, weighty pressure (especially on the corners) will crack glass worktops, which is something to keep in mind if you’re minded to stand on your worktop to change a lightbulb.
 Your worktops will also need to be cleaned regularly as acidic substances can cause erosion and discolouration.

 There’s something about the word “granite” that shouts solidity, toughness and durability.
-This hardy material certainly lives up to its name, with the long life of these worktops making them an attractive choice.
+This hardy material certainly lives up to its name, with these worktops' long life making them an attractive choice.

-A naturally occurring stone material, granite comes in a wide range of colours, including white, pink, black, yellow and green.
-The natural markings of granite are distinctly beautiful and will add a sumptuous splash of sophistication to any room.
+A naturally occurring stone material comes in a wide range of colours, including white, pink, black, yellow and green.
+The granite's natural markings are distinctly beautiful and will add a sumptuous splash of sophistication to any room.